thesecuremethod/AviatrixTransitFireNetQuickStart/README.md

 Getting your FireNet firewalls to deploy automatically requires some configuration files to be uploaded to S3 and some IAM objects to be created.
 This code base does that for you.

+### What you will need:

+1. An Aviatrix Controller -- this is simple enough to get having admin access to an AWS account, subscribing to the Marketplace [offering](https://aws.amazon.com/marketplace/pp/prodview-qzvzwigqw72ek?sr=0-3&ref_=beagle&applicationId=AWSMPContessa) (This gets you your metered license key) and launching the [cloudformation template of the BYOL Platform](https://aws.amazon.com/marketplace/pp/prodview-nsys2ingy6m3w?sr=0-2&ref_=beagle&applicationId=AWSMPContessa) ( This launches the actual AMI for your license key to go into ).
+Yes, you are clicking the subscribe button twice.
+One is to execute a metered contract on the marketplace and the other is to get access to the AMI itself.
+Using the AMI to build things is how the meter actually starts running.

 ### Default Settings

 | Element  | Default Designation  |